Geometry Via Sprays on Frechet Manifolds: Prerequisites

 \section{Prerequisites}

-We will apply the following notion of differentiable mappings known as $C^k$-maps in the Michal--Bastiani sense, or Keller's $C_c^k$-maps, because it does not involve any topology on spaces of continuous linear maps.
+We employ the concept of differentiable maps, known as $C^k$-maps in the Michal–Bastiani sense or Keller's $C_c^k$-maps.
+This choice is made as it avoids introducing any topology on spaces of continuous linear maps.